rust3ds/rust3ds-template/README.md

 A nightly version of Rust is required to use this project.
 If you don't have Rust installed or don't have a nightly compiler, check out [rustup.rs](https://rustup.rs).

 Next, you will need [Xargo](https://github.com/japaric/xargo) to facilitate cross-compilation to the 3DS.
-It is easily installable via Cargo: `$ cargo install xargo`

 Finally, you will need the most recent version of [devkitARM](http://sourceforge.net/projects/devkitpro/files/devkitARM/).

+### Preparation of the requirements

+#### Installing Rust

+If you don't have Rust installed (macOS & Linux):

+    $ curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain nightly

+If you have already installed rustup:

+    $ rustup default nightly

+#### Installing Xargo

+    $ cargo install xargo
+    $ rustup component add rust-src

+#### Installing devkitARM

+The required version of devkitARM is r46.
+The required version of ctrulib is 1.2.

 A detailed tutorial on how to set up devkitARM can be found on the [3dbrew wiki](http://3dbrew.org/wiki/Setting_up_Development_Environment).

+On macOS & Linux, devkitARM requires two environment variables to be set:

+* $DEVKITPRO = /path/to/devkitPro/ (usually `/opt/devkitPro/`)
+* $DEVKITARM = $DEVKITPRO/devkitARM

 ## Usage